-Would you rather do business with a faceless corporation or a member of your community who understands your needs and will work with you to meet them?
-The answer seems obvious, and it’s precisely how you want people in your community to feel about doing business with you and your independent agency.
+Would you rather do business with a faceless corporation or a local agency that understands your needs and is a well-regarded member of your community?
+The answer seems obvious, and it’s precisely why community engagement works so well for your independent agency.

-However, it’s not enough to just be a community member.
-Unless people can see you reaching out and actively engaging with your community, they’ll never know you exist nor how you can serve them.
-It’s up to you to engage your community, prove that you care through your involvement, and show that you can offer a valuable service to its members.
+It’s not enough to be a community member.
+You have to be a community activist.
+Unless people see you reaching out and actively engaging with your community, they won’t know your brand or the solutions you provide.
+It’s up to you to engage, prove you care, and show why your agency should be the obvious choice.

 Consider Agency Revolution customer Brown Insurance Group in Indiana.
 Brown supports close to fifty charities and social groups through volunteer work and donations.
-Furthermore, they’ve organized their own clothing and food drives to help members of their community in need, using their office as a dropoff location for donations.
-They use their newsletter to highlight charities that matter to their agency and the community they serve while providing fuel for a very active Facebook page.
+Furthermore, they’ve organized their own clothing and food drives to help members of their community in need, using their office as a drop-off location for donations.
+They use their newsletter to promote and support charities that matter to their agency and the community they serve while providing fuel for an active Facebook page.

 When it’s time to buy a new homeowners insurance policy, who do you think the residents of South Haven will think of first: the gecko talking about saving you 15%, or the Apple Worm working with their local police department to teach their children to be safe?